Flucoreo/Taskii/README.md

 ### Running the Application

-3. Navigate to the back-end directory start the JSON server
+3. Navigate to the back-end/src directory to start the MySQL database

     ```
-    npx json-server --watch db.json --port 4000
+    npx nodemon db.mjs
     ```

+4. In a new terminal window, navigate to the back-end/src directory to start the Express Server

+    ```
+    npx nodemon server.mjs
+    ```

-4. In a new terminal window, start the React application
+5. Lastly, in a new terminal window, start the React application

     ```
     npm run dev